Document as provided to all churches unedited

 · Perhaps most important of all, you must seek to be at peace with everyone before taking Holy Communion.
 Our Master taught that we cannot offer our gift (which is Christ Himself) at the Altar if our brother has something against us; we must first be reconciled.
 You must, therefore, seek and give forgiveness before receiving the Eucharist.

-If we faithfully follow these guidelines, we will commune worthily.
-Yet there is a critical distinction to be made: while we strive to commune in a worthy manner, we ourselves are never worthy.
+a critical distinction to be made: while we strive to commune in

-“Holy things are for the holy,” the priest exclaims; and our immediate response is: “One is holy;
+“Holy things are for the holy,” the priest exclaims; and our

 One is the Lord, Jesus Christ.”
-By God’s grace alone, we partake of His holiness, and receive a foretaste of the Kingdom.
+By God’s grace alone, we partake

 Back to Top